 To begin as an Infrastructure Technician, you’ll need to understand the basics of cloud computing, computing technology, networking, security, and configuring Windows, which can all be gained with The Training Room’s Infrastructure Technician course.

-Courses like the one at The Training Room allow you to graduate with certificates in CompTIA IT Fundamentals, CompTIA A+ (Core 1 & Core 2), Microsoft Installing and Configuring Windows Server 2012 to make you career-ready and launch you into a new career straight away!
+Courses like the one at The Training Room allow you to graduate with certificates in CompTIA IT Fundamentals, CompTIA A+ (Core 1 & Core 2), and CompTIA Network+ to make you career-ready and launch you into a new career straight away!

-You can also upgrade your learning to our Professional Infrastructure Technician course which benefits from additional certifications in CompTIA Network+ and CompTIA Security+.
+You can also upgrade your learning to our Professional Infrastructure Technician course which benefits from additional certifications in CompTIA Security+, CompTIA Linux+*, CompTIA Cloud +* and CompTIA Server*.

 Find a Job

-At The Training Room, we offer all our students three years career support where we will contact you with a range of our IT corporate partner, allowing you assess to unlimited interviews with some major IT companies.
+At The Training Room, we offer all our students three years career support where we will contact you with a range of our IT corporate partners, allowing you access to unlimited interviews with some major IT companies.

 Whether you want to be an IT Network Specialist, or start a career in Personal Training, Education, or Leisure and Tourism industries, The Training Room guarantees to be there for you every step of the way.
 We believe that it’s equally as essential to provide our students with the support and the skills they need to form a career; this is what sets us apart.